 By Rental car:

 You can book a car online and pick it up at the airport.
-We find RentalCars.com and Orbitz generally have the best rates but check around.
+We find RentalCars.com generally has the best rates but check around.
 RentalCars.com you can cancel for free up to 48 hours before pickup.
-When booking on Orbitz you don’t pay until you pick up the car and no fee to cancel.
-The cost of the rental will be more expensive at the airport because of taxes and fees.
 However, it will even out with the savings of not taking another transport to Playa del Carmen.
 Driving to Playa del Carmen from the airport is simple and there are not many roads and the route is well marked.

 Price: as low as $1 per day to $30 for a small car